deepjs/deepjs/README.md

 See [tutorials](./DOCS/tutorials.md) page for details.

-Despite of the state of the documentations and too few tescases, deep has now achieved a certain kind of maturity and stability.
+Despite of the state of documentations and too few tescases, deep has now achieved a certain kind of maturity and stability.
 It is born through years of work and ideas, and has been named differently through its long history...

 All that to say that we are now polishing last little things and working hard on documentation and testcases to provide, as quick as possible, a full, totaly new and almost battle ready, astonishing web 3.0 plateform that we know you will really enjoy.